hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 ### Creating Milo object

 Now that we better understand how to use a SingleCellExperiment, we can convert it to a Milo object.
 While there are slight differences in this object, the basic idea of how to access metadata and counts information is consistent with a SingleCellExperiment.
-To avoid re-computing PCA and UMAP coordinates, we are going to store the Seurat generated values in the `Embeddings` slot of our Milo variable.
+To avoid re-computing PCA and UMAP coordinates, we are going to store the Seurat generated values in the `Embeddings` slot of our Milo object.

 ```r
 # Create miloR object